Content protection overview

-When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content using AES clear key or DRM encryption.
-To decrypt the stream, the player requests the key from AMS key delivery service.
+When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content by using AES clear key or DRM encryption.
+To decrypt the stream, the player requests the key from Media Services key delivery service.
 To decide whether or not the user is authorized to get the key, the service evaluates the authorization policies that you specified for the key.

 Customers often wonder whether they should use AES encryption or a DRM system.
-The primary difference between using AES encryption and the DRM systems is that with AES encryption the content key is transmitted to the client in an unencrypted format ("in the clear").
-As a result, the key used to encrypt the content can be viewed in a network trace on the client in plaintext.
-AES-128 clear key is suitable for use cases where the viewer is a trusted party (eg: encrypting corporate videos distributed within a company to be viewed by employees).
+The primary difference between the two systems is that with AES encryption the content key is transmitted to the client in an unencrypted format ("in the clear").
+As a result, the key used to encrypt the content can be viewed in a network trace on the client in plain text.
+AES-128 clear key encryption is suitable for use cases where the viewer is a trusted party (for example, encrypting corporate videos distributed within a company to be viewed by employees).

 PlayReady, Widevine, and FairPlay all provide a higher level of encryption compared to AES-128 clear key encryption.
 The content key is transmitted in an encrypted format.
-Additionally, decryption is handle in a secure environment at the operating system level where is significantly more difficult for a malicious user to attack.
-DRM is recommended for use cases where the viewer may not be a trusted party and you require the highest level of security.
+Additionally, decryption is handled in a secure environment at the operating system level, where it's more difficult for a malicious user to attack.
+DRM is recommended for use cases where the viewer might not be a trusted party and you require the highest level of security.

-You can use storage encryption to encrypt your clear content locally using AES-256 bit encryption and then upload it to Azure Storage where it is stored encrypted at rest.
-Assets protected with storage encryption are automatically unencrypted and placed in an encrypted file system prior to encoding, and optionally re-encrypted prior to uploading back as a new output asset.
+You can use storage encryption to encrypt your clear content locally by using AES 256-bit encryption.
+You then can upload it to Azure Storage, where it's stored encrypted at rest.
+Assets protected with storage encryption are automatically unencrypted and placed in an encrypted file system prior to encoding.
+The assets are optionally re-encrypted prior to uploading back as a new output asset.
 The primary use case for storage encryption is when you want to secure your high-quality input media files with strong encryption at rest on disk.

-In order to deliver a storage encrypted asset, you must configure the asset’s delivery policy so Media Services knows how you want to deliver your content.
-Before your asset can be streamed, the streaming server decrypts and streams your content using the specified delivery policy (for example, AES, common encryption, or no encryption).
+To deliver a storage-encrypted asset, you must configure the asset's delivery policy so that Media Services knows how you want to deliver your content.
+Before your asset can be streamed, the streaming server decrypts and streams your content by using the specified delivery policy (for example, AES, common encryption, or no encryption).

 Types of encryption